 Back in the present, the corrupted sensai prepares to duel Blade.
 Feeling guilty for leaving his master at the worst possible time, Kikyo steps in and strikes with his Razor Wind.
 However, Tanba deflects the attack back at him and knocks him out before preparing to decapitate him.
 Fortunately, Blade is able to save his fellow classmate as his devious sensai abnormally grows his muscles for their duel.

 Meanwhile, Makoto and Razor are running through the jungle when she suddenly trips over a tree root.
 As she recovers, a helicopter flies past them.
-As he recognizes it from before and realizes that Deacon Frost is arriving, she and Razor head back to help Blade out.
+As she recognizes it from before and realizes that Deacon Frost is arriving, she and Razor head back to help out Blade.

 Despite receiving a furious beating, Blade manages to shove his master aside and pull the sword out of his body before he finishes his corrupt sensai off with a display of his completed training by slaying him with the Chaotic Moon technique.